Travelling while pregnant can be one of the most rewarding experiences of your life.

 The key is flexibility.

-Your feet may swell during a long flight, but you still want enough support to wander cobbled streets or enjoy a gentle coastal walk without pain.
+Your feet may swell during long sightseeing days, so you want enough support to wander cobbled streets or enjoy a gentle coastal walk without any pain.

 Reusable Water Bottle and Hydration Helpers